uzairarif5/NNForDigits/README.md

   - Several prompts get asked during runtime, some of them include:
     - "Press 1 to initialize weights and biases": Either use the last saved values or make new ones.
     - "Press 1 to use a new learning rate"
-    - "Press 1 to print output array on each forward propagation": during forward propagation, this option displays the loss array for each image.
   - Program summary:
     - Select images from MNIST.
 Either use neighboring images (with starting index and ending index chosen by the user), or select randomly (the number of images is chosen by the user).
     - Ask user to initialize new weights and biases, otherwise used the saved values.